Jump to section:

 Request for Facilities & Administrative Cost changes, if applicable

-Facilities & Administrative Cost rate reductions require Research, Discovery & Innovation approval.
+Facilities & Administrative Cost rate reductions require Research, Innovation & Impact approval.
 These requests must be submitted to Sponsored Projects Services as part of the UAccess Research proposal, with all required documentation, eight business days prior to the sponsor’s deadline.
 Sponsored Projects Services will route to Research, Discovery & Innovation for approval.
 F&A changes must be approved by Research, Discovery & Innovation prior to Sponsored Projects Services' three business day proposal submission deadline.

 3 Business Days Prior to Sponsor's Due Date